layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/kubernetes-multi-container-pods/test.md

     - id: "q3"
-      text: "What should multi-container Pods be used cautiously"
+      text: "Why should multi-container Pods be used cautiously?"
       type: "single-answer"
       marks: 2
       options: